We understand that this may be a difficult time for some, particularly if you have family or friends in any of the worst affected regions.

 If you are unwell, please inform your course leader, and email firstname.lastname@example.org.

-If you are unable to attend campus for the start of the new term in September because of health or personal circumstances, then provision will be made for you to start your studies for the new term with us virtually.
-For courses where there are mandatory elements of practice or practical sessions, we will work with you to do all we can to make alternative arrangements and we would encourage you to keep engaging with us when you receive more information about your course before the end of July.
+If you are unable to attend campus for the start of the new term in September, for example because of your health circumstances, then provision will be made for you to start your studies for the new term with us virtually.
+For courses where there are mandatory elements of practice or practical sessions, we will work with you to do all we can to make alternative arrangements where possible, and we would encourage you to your course teams about this.

 Yes the new academic year will start in September as planned.
 You will receive further information about enrolling over the summer months.
 We are looking forward to welcoming our new and returning students back to our campuses in small groups and in a safe environment.